zowe/docs-site/docs/getting-started/cli-getting-started.md

 # Zowe CLI quick start

-Get started with Zowe CLI quickly and easily.
+Get started with Zowe&trade; CLI quickly and easily.

 **Note:** This section assumes some prerequisite knowledge of command-line tools and writing scripts.
 If you prefer more detailed instructions, see [Installing Zowe CLI.](../user-guide/cli-installcli.md)